 Completed actions from this outcome's work plan include:

-- In 2016, the Citizen Stewardship Team worked with the Chesapeake Bay Trust to launch the Chesapeake Outreach Campaign database.
+- In 2016, the Stewardship Team worked with the Chesapeake Bay Trust to launch the Chesapeake Outreach Campaign database.
 This crowd-sourced collection of outreach campaigns helps residents, program planners and behavior change specialists learn from others how to effectively increase the adoption of environmentally responsible behaviors.

-- In 2017, the Citizen Stewardship Team coordinated a survey of 5,200 residents of the Chesapeake Bay watershed to bette understand what individuals are doing to protect and restore clean water and how individuals feel about environmental stewardship.
-The resulting data was used to develop the Citizen Stewardship Index: the Chesapeake Bay Program’s first indicator of environmental stewardship and a critical part of tracking progress toward the Citizen Stewardship outcome.
+- In 2017, the Stewardship Team coordinated a survey of 5,200 residents of the Chesapeake Bay watershed to bette understand what individuals are doing to protect and restore clean water and how individuals feel about environmental stewardship.
+The resulting data was used to develop the Stewardship Index: the Chesapeake Bay Program’s first indicator of environmental stewardship and a critical part of tracking progress toward the Stewardship outcome.
 This survey will be conducted every three to five years.